School Transport 2016-2017

 Hardship Assistance Requests

 Parents or carers who feel that they need help with aspects of their child’s education can complete a request form seeking assistance.
-To apply for assistance please complete the form below and submit it to Mrs Haynes (Vice Principal).
+To apply for assistance please complete the form below and submit it to the Finance Department (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) .
 Submission of an application is not a confirmation that assistance will be granted but each application will be considered on its own individual merits and once considered you will be notified of the outcome.

 Hardship Assistance Request Form